 7. Damone Clark, LB, LSU

-Known for taking risks on injured players in the Draft, the Cowboys continued their trend and drafted Clark with hopes he could fully recover for the 2023 season.
+Known for taking risks on injured players in the draft, the Cowboys drafted Clark with hopes he could fully recover in time for the 2023 season.

-While fans likely don't like the sound of wasting a player who possibly won't see the field until next year, the Clark selection could pay off for their future.
+While fans probably don't like the sound of wasting a pick on a player who possibly won't see the field until next year, selecting Clark could pay off in the future.

-As of right now, the LB core is led by Micah Parsons, and he does a damn great job.
-LBs Leighton Vander Esch and Jabril Cox are currently penciled in the other two starting slots, but Cox will be returning from an ACL injury.
+As of right now, the linebacker corps is led by Micah Parsons, and he does a damn great job.

 8. John Ridgeway, DT, Arkansas